 While sleep apnea gets most of the attention, something recently happened to me that prompted me to dig even deeper into the subject.

 I do NOT have sleep apnea.
-I tested myself with a home sleep study, something you can easily do through our office.
+I tested myself with a home sleep study, something you can easily complete through our office.
 So, if I don’t have sleep apnea, why was I waking up tired and getting tired in the early evening?
 No, it’s not age, thank you.

 While I did not have a sleep or disordered breathing issue (I can breathe through my nose and I do Buteyko breathing exercises), I do suffer from sleep bruxism.
 That means that I clench my jaw muscles during the night.
 And, you should know, that I have been wearing a retainer since my Invisalign treatment.